webplatform/docs/concepts/programming/programming_basics/index.md

 Try out the [http://dev.opera.com/articles/view/programming-the-real-basics/flickrfamous.html string concatenation example].

 The += operator is a shortcut for "message = message +".
-The product of this script is the string “Hi I am Christian Heilmann.
+The product of this script is the string “Hi, I am Christian Heilmann.
 I am 33 years old and [http://flickr.com/photos/tags/thehairofchristianheilmann/ my hair is Flickr famous]”.

 There is a catch to remember when using concatenation versus adding values.
 If you want to add two values you need to make sure that both are numbers, not strings.
 The [http://dev.opera.com/articles/view/programming-the-real-basics/concatvsadd.html concatenation versus addition] example shows the difference between the two.
 “5”+“3” is 53 and not 8!
 The easiest way to convert a string to a number is by prepending it with a "+", as shown in the example.